RDF-tensor/jena-datatensor/README.md

 | `dtf:euclideanDistance` | Computes Euclidean distance | Two numerical tensors | Numeric scalar |

-## Implemented Aggregators
+## Implemented Aggregates

 The table below lists the implemented aggregation functions, which operate on `NumericDataTensor` inputs and return `NumericDataTensor` results.
-These aggregators generalize standard aggregation functions for numerical tensors and do not support the `DISTINCT` keyword.
+These aggregates generalize standard aggregation functions for numerical tensors and do not support the `DISTINCT` keyword.
-The `dta` prefix set to `https://w3id.org/rdf-tensor/aggregators#`)
+The `dta` prefix set to `https://w3id.org/rdf-tensor/aggregates#`)

 | **IRI (with Turtle prefix)** | **Description**                        |
 | -----------------------------|----------------------------------------|